JaspherCad/JaspherCad/README.md

   Built a content-based music recommendation system using **Python, Flask, and Spotify API**, integrating dynamic front-end interactions with JavaScript.
 - **Java-Based POS System**:
   Created a POS system using **JavaFX and JDBC** to streamline sales and inventory management for a local canteen.
+- **I also do coding commissions but am willing to intern for free.**:
+  "I am not interested in monetary compensation.
+I am focused on contributing to your team.

 ---